StartBootstrap/startbootstrap-clean-blog/_posts/2022-06-05-directing-our-paths.md

 layout: post
 author: Riley
 title: God is Directing our Paths

-subtitle: "God doesn't care nearly as much about where you have been as He does about where you are and, with His help, where you are willing to go." - Jeffery R Holland
+subtitle: God doesn't care nearly as much about where you have been as He does about where you are and, with His help, where you are willing to go. - Jeffery R Holland
 date: 2022-06-05 18:39
 ---
 Last week, I was reading the book of Jonah in the Old Testament.
 The first chapter really struck me.
 Jonah was running away from what the Lord had told him to do.
 Yet the Lord still had a plan for Jonah.
 Through Jonah, the Lord brought more people unto him (see verse 16).
 A great fish was also prepared for Jonah in the Lord's mercy (Vs. 17).
 As Jonah changed and turned to the Lord, the fish spat him out and Jonah chose to obey the Lord (Jonah 2).